ChrisGrant/beautify-ios/README.md

 [[BYBeautify instance] activate];
 ```

 You shouldn't notice an immediate change.
 The default states of the controls have been styled to match the default Apple style.
+To customise the style, check out the [usage](#usage) section below.

 ##A quick introduction